yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ## Robust Estimation: RANSAC (Random Sample Consensus)

 In real-world scenarios, feature matching often produces a significant number of outliers—incorrect correspondences that do not adhere to the true geometric transformation between images.
 Directly using these noisy matches to estimate a transformation matrix would lead to inaccurate results.
-To overcome this, a robust estimation technique is required, and **Random Sample Consensus (RANSAC)** is a widely adopted algorithm for this purpose [10].
+To overcome this, a robust estimation technique is required, and **Random Sample Consensus (RANSAC)** is a widely adopted algorithm for this purpose.

 RANSAC is an iterative method used to estimate the parameters of a mathematical model from a set of observed data that contains a substantial number of outliers.
 Its core idea is to randomly select a minimal subset of data points (the *sample*) from the input, hypothesize a model based on this subset, and then evaluate how many of the remaining data points (the *consensus set*) are consistent with this model.
 This process is repeated multiple times, and the model that has the largest consensus set is chosen as the best estimate.